zobot/FSND/projects/02_trivia_api/starter/backend/README.md

 DELETE '/questions/<int:question_id>'
 - Deletes the question with id=question_id from the database
 - Request Arguments: None
-- Returns: If successful, returns a a refreshed page message with the following structure:
+- Returns: If successful, returns a refreshed page message with the following structure:

 Example:
 DELETE /questions/2